SimonTreillou/WaveResolvingCROCO/README.md

 ### 03-frequencydependantangle
 - Extend the wavemaker capacity to have frequency-dependant wave angles.

+### 04-crocowithopendrift
+- Add first try with OpenDrift.
+Routines adds lon/lat/angle and masks to files.

 ### To do:
 - [ ] Energy-based frequency decomposition
 - [ ] Online particle tracking